 - 1 cup grated parmesan cheese

-- 16 ounces pasta (cooked al dente)
+- 16 ounces pasta

 - Bring a large pot of generously salted water to a boil.

 - Add in crushed tomatoes, bring to boil and reduce to a simmer.
 Simmer about 10 minutes, while the pasta cooks.

 - While sauce simmers, add your pasta to the boiling water and cook until al dente.
 1 – 2 minutes less than called for on the package directions.
 Drain, reserving 1 cup of pasta water.